The

 all ages and nationalities represented in the archdiocese.

-responsible for communicating with the communities that wish permission
+responsible for communicating with the communities that seek permission

 to come to the archdiocese to minister and the office responds to their application